tda-qchem/tda-qchem-explorations/docs/water_clusters_ED-BNP-homeomorphism.md

 # Selection of molecular systems and dataset description

-All datasets used in this example can be downloaded from [Google Disc](https://drive.google.com/drive/u/2/folders/1P1xhseed2snQC7HzYXxu5aY2XLeglGsQ).

 ## Water cluster geometries downloaded from the database

+Datasets used in this example can be downloaded from [Google Disc](https://drive.google.com/drive/u/2/folders/1P1xhseed2snQC7HzYXxu5aY2XLeglGsQ).

 * [Database link](https://sites.uw.edu/wdbase/) and [the related publication](https://doi.org/10.1063/1.5128378); structures were not reoptimized: